Digital Services Act: Enforcement actions on VLOPs and VLOSEs

+According to Euronews, the total fine of €120 million consisted of €45 million for the first finding, €35 million for the second, and €40 for the third.
+X may appeal the decision before the EU General Court.

 Reactions

 Reactions to the Digital Services Act have been mixed, with several academics, journalists, and human rights organizations welcoming an effort to regulate platforms and create consumer protections for its users.
 Others do not see the laws as going far enough, while the companies regulated by the laws and right-wing and libertarian politicians and journalists criticize the extent of its regulation.
 Prior to its implementation, some academics have expressed concerns that the Digital Services Act might be too rigid and prescribed, excessively focused on individual content decisions or vague risk assessments.
 The European Federation of Journalists asked EU legislators to further increase the transparency of platforms' recommendation systems via the DSA.
 Mike Masnick criticised the act for not including provisions that would have required a court order for the removal of illegal content.

 The DSA was welcomed by some EU media.
 In January 2022, the editorial board of The Washington Post stated that the U.S. could learn from these rules, while Frances Haugen stated that it could set a "gold standard" of regulation worldwide.
 Tech journalist Casey Newton has argued that the DSA will shape US tech policy.
 Mike Masnick of Techdirt praised the DSA for ensuring the right to pay for digital services anonymously.

 Civil Society organisations such as Electronic Frontier Foundation have called for stronger privacy protections.
 Human Rights Watch has welcomed the transparency and user remedies but called for an end to abusive surveillance and profiling.
 Amnesty International has welcomed many aspects of the proposal in terms of fundamental rights balance, but also asked for further restrictions on advertising.
 Advocacy organisation Avaaz has compared the Digital Services Act to the Paris Agreement for climate change.

 Following the 2023 Hamas-led attack on Israel, Thierry Breton wrote public letters to X, Meta Platforms, TikTok, and YouTube on how their platforms complied with the DSA regarding content related to the conflict and upcoming elections.
 The Atlantic Council's Digital Forensic Research Lab reported that Breton's letters did not follow DSA processes, and digital rights group Access Now criticised Breton's letters for drawing a "false equivalence" between illegal content and disinformation.

-Tech companies have frequently criticized the Digital Services Act (DSA) for its burdensome regulations and perceived lack of clarity.
+Tech companies have frequently criticized the Digital Services Act (DSA) for what they consider to be burdensome regulations and lack of clarity.
 They have also faced accusations of lobbying to weaken some of the DSA's more stringent provisions, particularly those related to bans on targeted advertising.
 Notably, Google CEO Sundar Pichai issued a high-profile apology to EU Commissioner Thierry Breton after a leaked internal document revealed Google's 60-day strategy to lobby against the DSA, including efforts to enlist U.S. allies to oppose Breton's regulatory push.